-And boy is it good that it’s happening this Tuesday because when I originally planned to drop those chapters they were completely different.
-As I’ve said before, a lot has happened the past few months, and I had to rewrite a lot of this book because it no longer felt appropriate.
+When I originally planned to drop these chapters, they were completely different.
+I’ve said it before and I’ll say it again, a lot has happened the past few months, and I had to rewrite a lot of this book because it no longer felt appropriate.
 A lot of how a book is received often has to do with the social and political events that happen around the time a book is released.
 The Prison of Hearts was originally a very trial heavy book… and then a very famous trial happened.
 Very recently.
 And it just so happened that the Mad Hatter was in my trials and– Yeah.
 A lot had to be rewritten.
 Forgive me for that, but we’ve already got a poorly timed release coming up, so here we are.

 Anyway, tasty little almost spoilery but not spoilery treats for the kids who do not follow my twitter.
 I tweeted out the following a week or so; a list of stuff that happens in Hearts now and memes.
 I’m so sorry.

 Moving Right Along… Haldia and the Never Going to Be Great Release Timing.
 Also the Future of Whynne.

 If you’ve been paying attention, you’ve probably realized something important about Haldia, something that has impacted the releases a lot because I haven’t wanted to touch political events with a stick for a very long time.